 Avoid creating emotional distance with your partner by expressing interest: take a few uninterrupted minutes at the start and end of each day to touch base.
 And who says your dating days are over when you get married?
 Date your spouse!
 Make it a point to go to your favorite restaurant or schedule a weekend getaway for just the two of you.
 If finances or time are an issue, surprise your love with a note or a special treat to let them know you are thinking of them.

 Jessica Stewart and her husband David have been married for 14 years.
-They recently moved to Florida to care for an elderly grandparent, which has expectedly been a significant adjustment.
+They recently moved to Florida to care for an older grandparent, which has expectedly been a significant adjustment.
 Jessica said that respect and communication are essential to maintaining a healthy marriage.

 “Honesty is important too, even when it may not be what the other person wants to hear,” she said.
 “We allow each other space to be grumpy, even though I want to talk things through immediately and he needs time to process.
 We couldn’t be more different, but we make it work!”